burhanrashid52/HorizontalCalendarPaging/README.md

 # Horizontal Calendar Paging

-A Simple horizntal date selector build using android Paging 3 and RecycleView.
+A Simple horizontal date selector build using android Paging 3 and RecycleView.

 No need to add any other 3rd party libraries.

 **It's not a library**.
-It's sample app.
+It's a sample app.

 ## How it looks
 ![](https://i.imgur.com/ubn7OCh.gif)